neomi-rao/BLM-Defund-Tweets/README.md

 # BLM-Defund-Tweets
-Thesis project - scraping BLM tweets and exploring the emergence of rhetoric related to police violence and defund, abolition, reform.
+Thesis project - scraping tweets about defunding police and exploring the emergence of rhetoric related to police violence and defund, abolition, reform.